 This is a special collaboration between Food Art Research Network, Liquid Architecture, CAST research at RMIT, and UNSW

 Liquid Architecture hosts a digital listening and eating event with invited guests as part of larger art-research project between RMIT, UNSW and partners.
 We consider the intersection of the politics of listening and the politics of food with provocations from artists Alana Hunt, Elia Nurvista, Keg de Souza and Stephen Loo.
-Curated by Madeleine Collie & Marnie Badham (Food Art Research Network).
+Convened and curated by Madeleine Collie & Marnie Badham (Food Art Research Network).

 Over the four courses, each artist shared morsels from their creative practice to examine how eating and the mediation of the various modes of attention (tasting, smelling, seeing, feeling, hearing) are (and are not) available in a shared online experience, from our disconnected contexts of culture and place.
 This shared performative dining experience aims to connect bodies and geographies to notions of justice through complex and entangled social realities and ecological histories.